MaterDev/thepath-ai_pi/docs/scripts/doc_validation/README.md

 ```

 This will:
-1. Run all validation checks
+- Validate all documentation files in the specified directory
-2. Generate a comprehensive report
+- Generate a detailed report with validation results
-3. Save results to `/tmp/doc_validation/`
-4. Display results in the terminal
-5. Exit with appropriate status code
+- Save the report to the .reports directory with a unique filename based on timestamp and UUID
+- Provide a symlink to the latest report for easy access

 ## Output